Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 - 	Forterra Pipe & Precast LLC – 4.090 employees.

 ***
-* Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/):
+* Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/): 4.018 companies
 ***
 * List of your company's primary activities divided into engineering activities and operations activities:
 ***